CohenMatan/partialSums/README.md

 # partialSums
-A function that receive as parameters an array of int numbers, and the array size.
+A function which receives array as parameter of integers , and the array size.
 The function calculates and returns an array of "partial sums", where each member from the original array is replaced by the sum of the members up to it (inclusive) starting from index 0.
 ANSI C standard.

 # Screenshots